fdanese/power-outages/README.md

 # Assessment of Missingness

-## NMAR Analysis

-In this step, I investigated the missingness of the column `CAUSE.CATEGORY.DETAIL` to determine whether the missing values in this column are related to any other variables in the dataset or if the data might be missing at random.
-Below, I present the results of my analysis, including permutation tests and visualizations.
-This analysis helps in understanding the mechanisms behind the missingness in the dataset, which will help guide the handling of missing data in later steps.
+In this step, I analyzed the missingness in the dataset, focusing on the column `CAUSE.CATEGORY.DETAIL`.
+This column contains categorical data describing specific causes of power outages.
+To determine if the missingness in this column is related to other variables in the dataset, I conducted permutation tests and visualized the results.
+Understanding the mechanisms of missingness is crucial for handling incomplete data effectively in later steps.

+### NMAR Analysis
+The column `CUSTOMERS.AFFECTED` exhibits missing values that are likely Not Missing At Random (NMAR).
+This is because the missingness could stem from the reporting processes of individual companies, where some entities may not have recorded customer impact data during power outages.
+To further confirm whether the missingness is MAR, one could gather data about the reporting companies and analyze their behavior.

-#### Dependence on `CAUSE.CATEGORY`
+### Dependence on `CAUSE.CATEGORY`

+#### Hypotheses
+- **Null Hypothesis (H₀):** The missingness of `CAUSE.CATEGORY.DETAIL` is independent of `CAUSE.CATEGORY`.
+- **Alternative Hypothesis (H₁):** The missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`.

-To check if the missingness of `CAUSE.CATEGORY.DETAIL` depends on the column `CAUSE.CATEGORY`, I performed a permutation test using Total Variation Distance (TVD) as the test statistic.
-The observed TVD was **1.1071**, and the p-value was **0.0**, indicating strong evidence that the missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`.
-The histogram of the permuted TVD values are shown below.
+To examine whether the missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`, I performed a permutation test using Total Variation Distance (TVD) as the test statistic.
+The observed TVD was **1.1071**, and the p-value was **0.0**.
+This result indicates strong evidence that the missingness of `CAUSE.CATEGORY.DETAIL` is dependent on `CAUSE.CATEGORY`.
+The histogram of permuted TVD values is shown below:

 <iframe
-  src="assets/MAR.html"
+  src="assets/CAUSE_CATEGORY.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-#### Independence Test with `NERC.REGION`
+### Independence Test with `NERC.REGION`

+#### Hypotheses
+- **Null Hypothesis (H₀):** The missingness of `CAUSE.CATEGORY.DETAIL` is independent of `NERC.REGION`.
+- **Alternative Hypothesis (H₁):** The missingness of `CAUSE.CATEGORY.DETAIL` depends on `NERC.REGION`.

-To explore if `CAUSE.CATEGORY.DETAIL` is independent of another variable, I conducted a similar test with `NERC.REGION`.
-The observed TVD was **1.4441**, and the p-value was **0.067**, suggesting weak evidence against the null hypothesis, meaning that the missingness of `CAUSE.CATEGORY.DETAIL` is likely independent of `NERC.REGION`.
+I also tested whether the missingness of `CAUSE.CATEGORY.DETAIL` is independent of the variable `NERC.REGION`.
+The observed TVD for this test was **1.4441**, with a p-value of **0.067**.
+This suggests weak evidence against the null hypothesis, meaning the missingness is likely independent of `NERC.REGION`.
+The histogram for this test is displayed below:

 <iframe
-  src="assets/NMAR.html"
+  src="assets/NERC_REGION.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-#### Key Findings
+### Key Findings
-Based on these analyses:
-- The missingness of `CAUSE.CATEGORY.DETAIL` is dependent on `CAUSE.CATEGORY`, suggesting it is not Missing Completely at Random (MCAR).
+- The missingness of `CAUSE.CATEGORY.DETAIL` depends on `CAUSE.CATEGORY`, suggesting it is **Not Missing At Random (NMAR)**.
 - The missingness is likely independent of `NERC.REGION`.
-- Since the missingness appears to depend on another variable (`CAUSE.CATEGORY`), it might be **Missing at Random (MAR)**.
-However, without further external data or more detailed analysis, we cannot definitively conclude this.
+- Without additional external data, such as information on the reporting processes of energy companies, it is challenging to determine whether the missingness could be treated as **Missing at Random (MAR)**.

 # Hypothesis Testing